thoughtbot/guides/style/README.md

   module.
 * Prefer `eq` to `==` in RSpec.
 * Separate setup, exercise, verification, and teardown phases with newlines.
-* Use an `it` example for each execution path through the method.
 * Use one factories.rb file per project.
-* Use [stubs and spies](http://goo.gl/EciDJ) (not mocks) in isolated tests.
-* Use a single level of abstraction within scenarios.
 * Use names like `ROLE_ACTION_spec.rb`, such as `user_changes_password_spec.rb`, for feature spec file names.
 * Use only one `feature` block per feature spec file.